rushikeshchopaderc/InterviewPreparation/README.md

 - set1.difference(set2): gives the elements that are present in set1 but not in set2
 - set1.difference(set2,set3): gives the elements that are present in set1 but not in set2 or set3 (i.e (set2 union set3))
 - set1.symmetric_difference(set2): gives the elements that are present in set1 or set2 but not in both.
 (Similar to A+B-A intersection B)
--

-1. Strings: A string is a sequence of characters.
+5. Strings: A string is a sequence of characters.
 Strings are immutable in python.
 It is an array of characters.
+- upper(): converts the string to uppercase
+- lower(): converts the string to lowercase
+- count(value): returns the number of times the value is found in the string
+- endswith(value): checks if the string ends with the value provided as the argument
+- startswith(value): checks if the string starts with the value provided as the argument
+- find(substring): returns the index of the first occurrence of the substring
+- index(substring): returns the index of the first occurrence of the substring
+- isdigit(): checks if the string contains only digits
+- isalpha(): checks if the string contains only alphabets
+- isalnum(): checks if the string contains only digits and alphabets
+- isupper(): checks if the string contains only uppercase characters
+- islower(): checks if the string contains only lowercase characters
+- isascii(): checks if the string contains only ascii characters
+- isnumeric(): checks if the string contains only numeric characters
+- isdecimal(): checks if the string contains only decimal characters
+- isspace(): checks if the string contains only space characters
+- join(list/iterables): joins the elements of the list/iterables into a single string
+- lower(): converts the string to lowercase
+- upper(): converts the string to uppercase
+- lstrip(substring): removes the leading substring from the string
+- rstrip(substring): removes the trailing substring from the string
+- partition(character): Splits the string into three parts.
+The first part is the part before the character, the ehird part is the part after the character and the second part is the character itself
+- replace(this, with, limit): replacing the text with new text given number of times.
+- strip(substring): removes the substring from the string
+- zfill(num): adds 0 to the left till the length becomes 20
+- text.splitlines(): splits the string into lines

-2. Deque: Stacks (LiFo): Last in first out and Queues (FiFo): First in first out are both handled in python using deque dataype
+1. Deque: Stacks (LiFo): Last in first out and Queues (FiFo): First in first out are both handled in python using deque dataype
 - appendleft(): adds an element to the left of the deque.
 (Not useful for stacks or queues but useful in general)
 - popleft(): deletes the first element of the deque.
 Used for queues.
 First in first out
 - append(): adds an element to the right of the deque.
 Useful to add element to queue and stack